 Then Navigate to Manage -> Multicraft ( I know, it’s not the most intuitive navigation )

-You will now see 3 servers listed and likely all with the same default name advertising Shockbyte.
-Click on one of these to start configuring it as the proxy server.
+You will now see 1 server listed and likely all with the same default name advertising Shockbyte.
+Click on it to start configuring it.